danielabdi-noaa/interp/README.md

 # interp
 A simple RBF interpolation utility considering only k nearest neighbors.
 It uses the [nanoflann](https://github.com/jlblancoc/nanoflann) library (header only) for nearest neighbor search.
-`nanoflann` comes included with the distribution so it is not technically a dependency.
+`nanoflann` comes included with the distribution so it is technically not a dependency.

-    Interpolate fields in a grib2 file onto another grid or scattered observation locations.
+    Interpolate fields in a grib2 or other format file onto another grid or scattered locations.

     Example:
         OMP_NUM_THREADS=8 ./interp -i rrfs_a.t06z.bgdawpf007.tm00.grib2 -t rrfs.t06z.prslev.f007.ak.grib2 -f 0,3